-- State programs such as Get the Lead Out and MassSaves have been used to assist in home rehabilitation.
-In, FY20, NSCAP's Energy Conservation program leveraged \$233,185, providing weatherization, improvements to heating systems, insulation, and installing energy efficient appliances and LED light bulbs. - The Salem Main Streets Program leverages approximately \$68,700 annually through business contributions, event fees and donations. - Salem is a Gateway City, making it eligible for certain State funds. - Salem received \$75,000 through the Massachusetts Office on Disability (MOD) to complete an ADA transition plan, which enables the City to request additional funding to implement projects identified in the plan.
+- First Time Homebuyer Program: Homebuyers provide matching funds and obtain financing from a primary lender. - Housing development projects by NSCDC have combined Low-Income Housing Tax Credits and other state, federal funding, as well as private fundraising, grants, financing, and program fees. - State programs such as Get the Lead Out and MassSaves have been used to assist in home rehabilitation. - In FY21, NSCAP leveraged \$572,227 through the LIHEAP (Fuel Assistance) program, keeping 1,490 people (adults and children) warm. - The Salem Main Streets Program leverages approximately \$124,000 annually through state/local funds, business contributions, private funds, event fees and donations.

+- Salem is a Gateway City, making it eligible for certain State funds. - Salem received \$75,000 through the Massachusetts Office on Disability (MOD) to complete an ADA transition plan, which enables the City to request additional funding to implement projects identified in the plan.
 The plan was completed in December, 2019. - Salem is a Housing Choice Community.
-This designation provides Salem exclusive access to a grant program open only to Housing Choice Communities and the City earns bonus points and other considerations to certain State funds. - Most subrecipient, non-profit agencies use CDBG as a portion of their overall activity budgets.
-Based on reports provided by each agency at the end of the program year, the amount leveraged in 2020 was 4.1 million in other federal, state, private or other funds. - The City's Capital Improvement Program provides funding annually on a project-specific basis for both CDBG and non-CDBG activities. - The City's General Fund, State Chapter 91 and various federal, state and private grant or loan programs are often sources for brownfields, parks, and infrastructure improvements.
-Examples of these include Parkland Acquisitions and Renovations for Communities (PARC), Environmental Protection Agency, National Endowment for the Arts, MassDevelopment Brownfields Assessment Program, MA Office of Coastal Zone Management, MassWorks, the Massachusetts Preservation Projects Fund, Green Communities, the Cultural Facilities Fund, and the Gateway Cities Park Program. - The City provides about \$580,000 annually for planning and administration costs. - Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission, MassHousing, Massachusetts Housing Partnership and Metropolitan Area Planning Council.
+This designation provides Salem exclusive access to a Housing Choice Grant.
+In 2021 Salem was awarded funding toward construction services to replace 1,400 feet of a 100-year-old water main. - Most subrecipient, non-profit agencies use CDBG as a portion of their overall activity budgets.
+Based on reports provided by each agency at the end of the program year, the amount leveraged in 2021 was 2.1 million in other federal, state, private or other funds. - The City's Capital Improvement Program provides funding annually on a project-specific basis for both CDBG and non-CDBG activities. - The City's General Fund, State Chapter 91 and various federal, state and private grant or loan programs are often sources for brownfields, parks, and infrastructure improvements.
+Examples of these include Parkland Acquisitions and Renovations for Communities (PARC), Environmental Protection Agency, National Endowment for the Arts, MassDevelopment Brownfields Assessment Program, MA Office of Coastal Zone Management, MassWorks, the Massachusetts Preservation Projects Fund, Green Communities, the Cultural Facilities Fund, and the Gateway Cities Park Program. - In 2021 the city received \$3.25 million to construct planned improvements on multiple streets and intersections throughout the Point neighborhood, including new road surfaces, sidewalks, trees, crossings, and accessibility enhancements and \$45,000 was awarded for the continuation of design and start of implementation for the planned North Street Connector Path, to link North Salem with the MBTA station and downtown Salem in a more accessible and pedestrian-friendly manner.
+Both were MassWorks grants. - The City provides about \$758,600 annually for planning and administration costs. - Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission, MassHousing, Massachusetts Housing Partnership and Metropolitan Area Planning Council.